-13.13 copy - Copy a signal
+16.14 copy - Copy a signal, while applying attenuation and offset

 This circuit is a simple utility that copies a signal from an input to an output.
 Since every input generally can be attenuated and offset this can be used for scaling and offsetting a signal on its path.